The Bet (Brooklyn Nine-Nine): Plot

-Charles Boyle (Joe Lo Truglio) is awarded the Medal of Valor in a ceremony.
+Charles Boyle (Joe Lo Truglio) is awarded the Medal of Valor in a ceremony for his previous heroic actions.
 However, his moment is overshadowed by another recipient of the Medal; a horse called Sgt.
 Peanut Butter who poops on stage.
-During a photo session, Boyle falls off the stage and is treated with medication.
+During a photo session, Boyle falls off the stage and is treated with pain medication.
 However, the medication makes Boyle reveal the truth to anyone he talks to.

 Jake Peralta (Andy Samberg) and Amy Santiago's (Melissa Fumero) competition for most criminals caught is close to its end.
 They both have the same score in the competition.
-With one minute left, Santiago catches a criminal, but Peralta reveals he just raided a sex ring and arrested 30 men, which helps him win the bet.
+With one minute left, Santiago catches a criminal, but Peralta reveals he just raided a sex ring and took in 30 men (10 of which get arrested, since it is their second offense and therefore a felony), which helps him win the bet.
 Peralta then takes Santiago on the "worst date ever."

 During the date, Peralta gets to make every decision for Santiago until midnight.
-They go to a bar where the precinct has gone to celebrate Boyle's award.
-However, Raymond Holt (Andre Braugher) accidentally reveals to Sharon Jeffords (Merrin Dungey) that her husband Terry (Terry Crews) has returned to the force after saving his life.
-This causes her to storm off.

-Jake and Amy's date is interrupted when Holt is notified about a stakeout.
-Peralta is forced to bring Santiago with him.
-During the stakeout, Peralta and Santiago bond over previous dates.
-Peralta goes as far as declining Holt's offer to get replacements.
-Posing as a couple, they manage to catch a perp.
+They go to Shaw's where the precinct has gone to celebrate Boyle's award before Jake plans on taking her to Times Square and have a choir sing to her to rub her failure in.
+However, their date is interrupted when Raymond Holt (Andre Braugher) is notified about a chance to stakeout a local robbery operation, and forces the two of them to attend it.
+During the stakeout, Peralta and Santiago bond over talking about Peralta's car that Santiago would've gotten if she won the bet.
+Peralta goes as far as declining Holt's offer to get replacements and forgoing his plans for the rest of the night.
+Posing as a couple, they manage to catch the perps.

+At Shaw's, Holt accidentally reveals to Sharon Jeffords (Merrin Dungey) that her husband Terry (Terry Crews) has returned to fieldwork after saving his life, causing her to storm off.
+Every time Terry attempts to downplay his actions to her, Holt ends up making it worse by immediately contradicting what Terry said in an attempt to improve the situation.
+The drugged but honest Boyle resolves the situation by properly highlighting Terry's accomplishments while also reprimanding him for lying to his wife.

 Meanwhile, Rosa Diaz (Stephanie Beatriz) evades Boyle because she fears he will reveal his feelings for her.
 However, he reveals that he didn't know she was the one he was saving.
 Instead, he simply acted out of instinct.
+This makes Rosa feel better, even if Boyle revealed he still wants to go out with her.